 I think one of the underlying things we are all looking at in the quotes above is the personalization of learning.
 To explore personalization a little deeper, have a look at this chart by Barbara Bray and Kathleen McClaskey:

-“Assessment as learning (Personalization) is based in research about how learning happens, and is characterized by learners reflecting on their own learning and making adjustments so that they achieve deeper understanding… Reporting in assessment as learning is the responsibility of learners, who must learn to articulate and defend the nature and quality of their learning.
+“Assessment as learning (Personalization) is based on research about how learning happens and is characterized by learners reflecting on their own learning and making adjustments so that they achieve deeper understanding… Reporting in assessment as learning is the responsibility of learners, who must learn to articulate and defend the nature and quality of their learning.
 When learners reflect on their own learning and must communicate it to others, they are intensifying their understanding about a topic, their learning strengths, and the areas in which they need to develop further.”

 Going back to the George Seimens’ quote, educators add value to the learning process by personalizing the feedback and guidance provided to the learner.

 Going back to the Mark Treadwell video, he asks, “How do we prepare teachers to teach young people to be lifelong learners?
 To apprentice them and gradually build the capacity over years to become capable of managing their own learning and learning forever.